-Increase is a result of acquiring stores throughout 2020 and 2019 resulting in revenue, operating costs and NOI growth as we commenced reporting results.
+Increase is a result of acquiring stores in 2021 and throughout 2020 resulting in revenue, operating costs and NOI growth as we commenced reporting results.

 Portable Storage

 Increase in revenue and NOI was generally due to occupancy increases and cost savings.